 There is no exact time for how long the tomatoes should sit in the ice water.
 Basically, as soon as you are able to handle them is the right amount of time.

 Save the peels!
-The peels can be made into tomato powder and used in various types of foods.
-The powder can also be reconstituted with water to make tomato paste.
+Tomato peels can be dehydrated and made into tomato powder for making tomato paste.
 Did you get that?
 Homemade tomato paste by using an item which is generally discarded!
 Additionally, the tomato powder can be added to items which you are preparing when the flavor of a tomato is required without using a jar of tomatoes.

 How to Can Whole Tomatoes